niess/turtle/README.md

 optimised for tracking problems.
 It allows to balance execution speed, I/Os and memory usage.

+The supported data formats for loading maps are: **GEOTIFF**, **GRD**, **HGT** and **PNG**.
+Binary formats must be 16b and grayscale.
+Maps can only be dumped to PNG though.
+Note that whe doing so, the meta-data of PNG maps are enriched with a custom header.

 ## Installation

 Currently there is no automatic build procedure.
-If on a Linux box you might try and adapt the provided `setup.sh` and `Makefile`.
+If on a Linux box you might try and adapt the provided `Makefile`.
 The source code conforms to C99.
 For loading or dumping **DEM**s, you will need the following libraries and packages:

 * **libpng** and [JSMN][JSMN] for local maps.
 * **libtiff** for geotiff data, e.g. [ASTER-GDEM2](https://asterweb.jpl.nasa.gov/gdem.asp)